JulianKahnert/RocketAPI/README.md

 This toolkit helps you to read and properties of your [Rocket R60V](http://www.rocket-espresso.it/r-60v.html)!

 In this first state you can use the command line interface (CLI) and the Python 3 class.
-The next step will be some more CLI commands and a little WebApp.
+The next step will be a little WebApp.
 I am open for more suggestions!

 Have a lot of fun...